“How the hell did you end up here?”

 While interviewing American writer and producer Max Weissberg – the grandson of the owner of the Gramercy Park Hotel – I was caught up to speed on wild stories of iconic musicians who played up during their stays.
-(It was the 80s and, as Max tells it, you could order a guitar pick, a cheeseburger and cocaine via room service.
-Madonna even tried to seduce Max’s aunt into a threesome – a detail Rolling Stone wouldn’t push publish on.
-But we did on page 50.)
+(It was the 80s and, as Max tells it, you could order a guitar pick, a cheeseburger and a gram of cocaine via room service.
 “Once Joe Strummer and The Clash went into some rough neighbourhoods and befriended some gangs,” says Max.
 “They ended up changing their music style and coming up with ‘This is Radio Clash.’”

 I’d like to think the ICON team were a little bit like Joe Strummer.
 A couple of issues in and it was time to enter new territory.
 There’s nothing quite like experiencing a Shawn Mendes concert from the photographer pit at the Barclays Center in Brooklyn as a means of previewing his upcoming Australian tour.
 Or sitting down with and picking the brain of the LAPD lead detective who solved the Tupac and Biggie murders and still has a bone to pick with P. Diddy.
 Or shooting across to Los Angeles and laughing hysterically during an interview with Bill Hader and James McAvoy.